 IgA vasculitis is a disease that involves purple spots on the skin, joint pain, gastrointestinal problems, and glomerulonephritis (a type of kidney disorder).
 It is also known as Henoch-Schönlein purpura (HSP).

-Henoch-Schönlein is caused by an abnormal response of the immune system.
+IgA vasculitis is caused by an abnormal response of the immune system.
 The result is inflammation in the microscopic blood vessels in the skin.
 Blood vessels in the joints, kidneys, or the intestines may also be affected.
 It is unclear why this occurs.

-The syndrome is mostly seen in children between ages 3 and 15 years, but it may affect people of any age.
+The syndrome is mostly seen in children between ages 3 and 15 years, but it may be seen in adults.
 It is more common in boys than in girls.
 Many people who develop this disease had an upper respiratory infection in the weeks before.

 The health care provider will look at your body and look at your skin.
 The physical exam will show skin sores (purpura, lesions) and joint tenderness.